Small-Bodies-Node/sbn-survey-image-service/readme.md

       cd sbn-survey-image-service
   ```

-- Create a new environment variable file and edit to suit your needs: `_sbnsis env`.
-- Initialize your installation with `source _initial_setup.sh`.
+- Initialize your installation with `bash _initial_setup.sh`.
 This will:
   - Create and activate a python virtual environment.
+    - To use a specific Python interpreter, set the PYTHON environment variable: `PYTHON=/path/to/python3 bash _install_setup.sh`
-  - Install dependencies (e.g., `fitscut`) to the virtual env, if needed.
+  - Install dependencies, including `fitscut`, to the virtual env.
-  - Make available to your shell the variables `.env`.
+- Create a new environment variable file and edit to suit your needs: `_sbnsis env`.
 - Optionally test your set up:
   - Be aware that the testing suite will use the database parameters specified in the `.env` file.
     - The database user must have write permissions for testing.